magfest/sideboard/docs/source/index.rst

 .. attribute:: stopped

-    ``threading.Event`` which is reset when Sideboard starts and set when it stops; this may be useful with infinitely looping and sleeping in background tasks
+    ``threading.Event`` which is reset when Sideboard starts and set when it stops; this may be useful with looping and sleeping in background tasks you write in your Sideboard plugins

-.. class:: DaemonTask(func[, threads=1[, start_now=False]])
+.. class:: DaemonTask(func[, threads=1[, interval=0.1]])

     This utility class lets you run a function periodically in the background.
-This background thread starts and stops automatically when Sideboard starts and stops.
+These background daemon threads starts and stops automatically when Sideboard starts and stops.
 Exceptions are automatically caught and logged.

     :param func: the function to be executed in the background; this must be callable with no arguments
     :param interval: the number of seconds to wait between function invocations
     :param threads: the number of threads which will call this function; sometimes you may want a pool of threads all calling the same function

-    :param start_now: if truthy, start the pool of threads immediately instead of waiting for Sideboard to start; this is unlikely to be what you want, so only pass this if you have a really good reason
+    .. attribute:: running

+        boolean indicating whether this ``DaemonTask`` has been started and not yet been stopped; since Sideboard manages the starting and stopping of ``DaemonTask`` instances, you can probably just ignore this attribute

     .. method:: start()

+        Starts a pool of daemon threads for this background task; this is always safe to call even if the threads are already running.

+        Since this is called automatically when Sideboard starts, you can usually just ignore this method.

     .. method:: stop()

+        Stops the pool of threads for this background task; this is always safe to call even if the threads are already stopped.
+This method blocks until all of the threads have stopped, or exits after 5 seconds and logs a warning if any are still running after we've told them to stop.

+        Since this is called automatically when Sideboard stops, you can usually just ignore this method.

-.. class:: TimeDelayQueue([start_now=False])
+.. class:: TimeDelayQueue()

     Subclass of `Queue.Queue <http://docs.python.org/2/library/queue.html#Queue.Queue>`_ which adds an optional ``delay`` parameter to the ``put`` method which does not add the item to the queue until after the specified amount of time.
 This is used internally but is included in our public API in case it's useful to anyone else.